FOR ANDROID DEVICES PLEASE CLICK 3 DOTS (TOP RIGHT) AND SELECT "DESKTOP"

 Hold the SUP board by

 the rails (sides, edges) .

 Pop yourself onto the

-SUP board into a kneeling position, just behind the middle of the SUP board (either side of the handle).
+SUP board into a kneeling position (knees shoulder width apart), just behind the middle of the SUP board (either side of the handle).

 From there, get a feel